John le Carre, author of 'Tinker Tailor Soldier Spy', dies aged 89 | Entertainment

 "The new American realism, which is nothing other than gross corporate power cloaked in demagogy, means one thing only: that America will put America first in everything," he wrote in the foreword to "The Tailor of Panama".
 He opposed the 2003 U.S.-led invasion of Iraq and his anger at the United States was evident in his later novels, which sold well and were turned into popular films but did not match the mastery of his Cold War bestsellers.

 But in a life of espionage how much was true?
 "I am a liar," le Carre was quoted as saying by his biographer Adam Sisman.
 "Born to lying, bred to it, trained to it by an industry that lies for a living, practised in it as a novelist."
-(Additional reporting by Kanishka Singh in Bengaluru Editing by Ed Osmond and Frances Kerry)
+(Additional reporting by Kanishka Singh in Bengaluru, Editing by Ed Osmond, Frances Kerry and Angus MacSwan)

 ALSO READ